REbuild

 What REbuild Focuses On

-This phase addresses:
+This phase supports nurses in:

-Moral injury and ethical distress
+Making sense of moral injury and ethical distress without internalizing blame

-REbuild does not ask nurses to be more resilient.
+REbuild is not about becoming more resilient.

 Educational Offerings Within REbuild